-The following description of the GPI Hourly Savings Plan (For Represented Employees), formerly known as Riverwood International Hourly Savings Plan (the "Plan"), provides only general information.
+The following description of the GPI Savings Plan, formerly known as Riverwood International Savings Plan (the "Plan"), provides only general information.
 Participants should refer to the plan agreement for a more complete description of the Plan's provisions.

 General.
 The Plan is a defined contribution plan and is sponsored by Graphic Packaging International, Inc. (the "Company").
-Full-time hourly employees are eligible to participate in the Plan on the first payroll date following employment or immediately upon re-employment if previously employed.
+Full-time salaried employees are eligible to participate in the Plan effective on the first day of employment or re-employment if previously an eligible employee.
 If the employee is part-time or temporary, such employee is eligible to participate in the Plan after completing at least 1,000 hours and one year of service.
-Effective January 1, 2009, the Altivity Packaging Savings Plan for Union Hourly Employees merged into the Plan (see Note J) and the Plan was amended and restated.
+Effective January 1, 2009, the Altivity Packaging Savings Plan merged into the Plan and the Plan (see Note J) was amended and restated.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").

 Contributions.
-Each year, legacy Graphic participants may contribute up to 25% of their pre-tax annual compensation to the Plan.
-Each legacy Riverwood and legacy Altivity location has different participant pre-tax and after-tax contribution rate percentage maximums.
+Each year, participants may contribute up to 75% of their pretax annual compensation to the Plan.
 Any participant who is age 50 by the end of the Plan year may contribute additional "catch-up" contributions.
+Participants may make Roth contributions and Roth "catch-up" contributions to the Plan in lieu of all or a portion of the pre-tax contributions the participant could otherwise contribute to the Plan.
+However, Roth contributions and Roth "catch-up" contributions are included in the participant's gross income at the time of deferral and subject to income tax.
 Participants may also contribute in the form of a direct rollover, amounts representing distributions from other qualified plans.
 Participants direct the investment of their contributions into various investment options offered by the Plan.
-Contributions are subject to maximum annual contribution limits.